phreed/cs376/hw1/doc/intro.md

 -------

 In the absense of any active calls the elevator will wait in its current location.
-If not in-motion elevator will move in the direction where the farthest call is closer.
+If elevator not in-motion it will move in the direction where the farthest call is closer.
 If in-motion elevator will continue in its current direction so long as there are calls in that direction.

 Part 2:
 -------